ajith-github-repo/CrowdFunding/README.md

 To Run crowdfundingUI , go to the folder , run npm start , it opens UI on port 3000 to Run Backend API's , go to the respective subfolder in crowdfundingBackend and run mvn spring-boot:run or you can choose IDE like eclipse to run it

-Run Api's in the order
-First service-registry , once this boots up
+First run service-registry , once this boots up

 Then you can run all others parallely or sequentially